 When you’re finished with the edits, tap “Next” in the top-right corner.

 The last steps are to give the Short a name, choose visibility, and select the audience.
-Once you’re done, tap “Upload.”
+Once you’re done, tap “Upload Short.”

 That’s it!
-You’ve successfully made your first Short.
+You’ve successfully created and uploaded your first Short.
 This is a very different way to make YouTube videos, but it’s easy and there’s less pressure to make something with super high production value.
 Check out the “Shorts” tab on YouTube for inspiration.